cybercog/laravel-youtrack-sdk/README.md

 Starting with YouTrack 2017.1 release [authorization based on permanent tokens](https://www.jetbrains.com/help/youtrack/standalone/2017.2/Manage-Permanent-Token.html) is recommended as the main approach for the authorization in your REST API calls.

 By default API client will use Permanent Token authentication.
-But if you want you could redefine it in `.env` file:
+You could redefine it in `.env` file:

 ```
 YOUTRACK_AUTH=cookie